jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 14 - Virtualization.md

 #### Increased Hardware Resource Requirements

 VMs and hypervisors require more CPU strength, and greater amounts of RAM.
 Images (of software state/date) require increased amounts of storage.
+Virtualization can simulationously increase and decrease the required amount of hardware, dependant on requirements.
+Architecture engineering typically determine which of these trends dominate.

+#### Sharing of Resources

+VMs share a Hypervisor, Host OS, and some other shared resources within multicore processors:
+- Processor-internal resources (L3 cache, system bus, memory and I/O controllers and interconnects)
+- Processor-external resources (main memory, I/O devices and networks)

+The sharing of resources imply several potential issues:
+- Singular points of failure
+- The possibility for two applications running on the same VM to interfere with eachother
+	- Additionally, software running on one VM can impact software running on another VM; primarily of the sort that violates temporal isolation.

+#### More difficult Security Analysis

+Analysis of temporal interference (such as meeting timin)